-It is conventional wisdom that a property with in excess of one hundred years unexpired lease term is worth approximately the same as a freehold.
-Where an additional ninety years added to all but the shortest lease, the property will be equivalent in value to a freehold for many years ahead.
+It is conventional wisdom that a property with more than one hundred years remaining is worth roughly the equivalent as a freehold.
+Where an further ninety years added to all but the shortest lease, the property will be worth the same as a freehold for many years ahead.

 | Lender | Requirement |